rocketjishao/tagSeq/README.md

 [![DOI](https://zenodo.org/badge/240644522.svg)](https://zenodo.org/badge/latestdoi/240644522)
 # Note
-### This is mainly used for data processing of CoA tagSeq and NAD tagSeq data generated from Nanopore direct RNA sequencing.
+### This is used for processing CoA tagSeq and NAD tagSeq data.
 ### The demo files are mainly for Arabidopsis and data analysis of NAD tagSeq protocol

 # Table of content